- What is Minimalism?

 Popular Apps Using Minimal Design Concept

 Google calendar uses the grid layout to show all the information in a simplified and organized style.
-Also, analogous color scheme is opted to give a fresh and positive look to the interface.
+Also, an analogous color scheme is opted to give a fresh and positive look to the interface.

 Instagram embraces the concept of white space and added the simplest form of icons to give a pleasant feel to the target user base.